You are here

-All six Wake Orthopaedics offices (Apex, Brier Creek, Cary, Garner, North Raleigh, Raleigh), as well as Wake Orthopaedics Urgent Care (North Raleigh), are open and operating on normal hours.
+All seven Wake Orthopaedics offices (Apex, Brier Creek, Cary, Garner, North Raleigh, Oberlin, Raleigh), as well as all Wake Orthopaedics Urgent Cares (Cary, North Raleigh, Oberlin), are open and operating on normal hours.
 While we work together as a community during this difficult time, please be aware that we have enhanced procedures around patient appointments in order to protect patients, staff and our community:

 - Wake Orthopaedics is now offering Virtual Visits for both routine and urgent care concerns with our team of highly skilled providers.
 To schedule your Virtual Visit, please call our team directly at (919)232-5020.

 - Both the Wake Orthopaedics’ Call Center and front desk staff have increased screening measures for all patients.

 - Plexiglass barriers have been installed at all front desks across our offices.